-Rabble in Arms stands out from other novels set in the Revolution because of its humor.
-But it was not written simply to entertain.
-Roberts had something to say.
-It was a message that he wanted profoundly to deliver and something he believed deeply to be worth saying.
-Before Benedict Arnold was seduced by his wife into defecting to the British and becoming the greatest traitor in American history, he was the American Revolution’s greatest fighting general.
-He was persecuted by false rumors, backstabbed by lesser men, and frustrated by the “pettiness, timidity, inefficiency, futility and hesitation” of the Continental Congress.
-But he was not brought down simply by bad luck.
-Arnold’s tragic flaw was his inability to consider the ego any man other than himself.
-This is what led to his persecution and ultimately to his historic crime, and the foreshadowing of his downfall is a theme that runs throughout the length and breadth this long and fascinating novel.
+In the first two years of the American Revolution, Benedict Arnold demonstrated his charisma and courage in his expedition to Quebec, his naval command on Lake Champlain, and in his spectacular battlefield leadership at Saratoga.
+This was before America’s most admired battlefield commander was seduced by his wife into defecting to the British, and thus into becoming the greatest traitor in American history.
+Though he was American Revolution’s greatest fighting general, Arnold was persecuted by false rumors, backstabbed by lesser men, and frustrated by the “pettiness, timidity, inefficiency, futility, and hesitation,” of the Continental Congress.
+However, he was not brought down simply because of bad luck, but rather by his inability to consider the ego of any man other than himself.
+This tragic flaw led to his persecution and ultimately to his historic crime.
+The foreshadowing of his downfall is a theme that runs throughout the length and breadth of this long and fascinating novel.

 Moderate violence.
 No disturbing content.
 P.C.

 Kenneth Roberts on Wikipedia (click here)